-Prepared on April 10, 2019 for the year ended December 31, 2018 ("fiscal 2018"), this Management Discussion and Analysis ("MD&A") supplements, but does not form part of the audited financial statements of Roughrider Exploration Limited ("Roughrider" or the "Company").
-This MD&A should be read in conjunction with the accompanying audited financial statements for the years ended December 31, 2018 and 2017 and the related notes which have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+Prepared on August 29, 2019 for the six months ended June 30, 2019 ("Q2 2019"), this Management Discussion and Analysis ("MD&A") supplements, but does not form part of the audited financial statements of Roughrider Exploration Limited ("Roughrider" or the "Company").
+This MD&A should be read in conjunction with the accompanying condensed interim financial statements for the six months ended June 30, 2019 and 2018 and the audited financial statements for the years ended December 31, 2018 and 2017 and the related notes which have been prepared in accordance with International Financial Reporting Standards ("IFRS").